 To delete a map term, first select it in the Current Map list box; then, choose the Delete button.

-To map addresses 6000h through 0ffffh as an emulation RAM having "X" function code, specify the mapping term as shown below, if using the HP 64782 Emulator:
+To map addresses 6000h through 0ffffh as an emulation RAM having "X" function code, specify the mapping term as shown below.